 Chowan University employees must report any information regarding violations of the Sexual Misconduct Policy to the Title IX Coordinator.

-Dr. John Dilustro

-3rd Floor Columns Building

-252-398-6528 | dilusj@chowan.edu or titleix@chowan.edu

-Two Chowan employees, listed below, may act as confidential resources and will not make a report to the Title IX Coordinator unless specifically requested to do so by the complainant or as required by law:
+Dr. John Dilustro 2nd Floor Columns Building (252)398-6528 | dilusj@chowan.edu or titleix@chowan.edu One Chowan employee, listed below, may act as confidential resources and will not make a report to the Title IX Coordinator unless specifically requested to do so by the complainant or as required by law:

-Mari Wiles, Minister to the University Hawks Nest 252-398-6268 | wilesm@chowan.edu
+Mari Wiles, Minister to the University Hawks Nest (252)398-6268 | wilesm@chowan.edu